Retaking the MCAT

 When You Retake the MCAT

-Moreover when you retake the MCAT ensure that you score at least 8 points in each section of MCAT.
-Most medical schools while considering your admission application will take into account your MCAT sectional scores as well.
-Thus, an overall high MCAT score is not sufficient.
+Moreover when you retake the test ensure that you score at least 8 points in each section of MCAT.
+Most medical schools while considering your admission application will take into account your sectional scores as well.
+Thus, an overall high score is not sufficient.
 Your score should be such that it reflects your expertise in each section of MCAT.
-This is a very important point to remember when you retake the MCAT.
+This is a very important point to remember when you retake the test.
 Although, there is no rule regarding how many times you can appear for MCAT, it is better to ace it in the first attempt itself.
 Thus, some points to help you fare well in the first try for MCAT are discussed in the following section.

 How to do well in the MCAT